osrf/gazebo_tutorials/performance_metrics/tutorial.md

 defined in `max step size`.
 For example:

   - 1/250 = 0.004 it's fine using the default value.
   - 1/400 = 0.0025.
-You will need to reduce the `max step size` to 0.0001, this will make the simulation slower.
-Change this parameter has a side effect on the accuracy and speed of physics simulation, refer to this [tutorial](http://gazebosim.org/tutorials?tut=physics_params&cat=physics) for more information.
+You will need to reduce the `max step size` to a number that is a factor of 0.0025, e.g. 0.0001, this will make the simulation slower.
+Changing this parameter has a side effect on the accuracy and speed of physics simulation, refer to this [tutorial](http://gazebosim.org/tutorials?tut=physics_params&cat=physics) for more information.

 In the following traces we included a IMU sensor at 400Hz.
 You can see that the `sim_sensor_update_rate` does not correspond with the defined value because the `max step size` does not have enough precision.